-Travelers are waiting in longer and longer TSA security lines, missing flights and in some cases sleeping overnight in the airport.
+The amount of travelers is up and so are the wait times to get through the TSA security lines.
+If you don’t leave enough time to get through security checkpoints you stand a good chance of missing flights and in some cases sleeping overnight in the airport.
 Recent news headlines are full of record numbers of passengers in the U.S., coupled with a 10% reduction of TSA screening personnel has lead passengers standing in hours-long lines at a growing number of U.S. airports.
 The TSA says it’s taking measures to solve the problem, but has nonetheless warned a difficult summer may lie ahead before a significant improvement in wait times is seen.

 Speed through TSA with these 10 tips: